daniellecox/style-guide-guide/design.md

 ---
 layout: page
 title: DX Design Principles
-description: DX Principles to Consider
+description: DX Principles for OneAPI
 ---

 With OneAPI toolsets, our goal is to provide developers with a streamlined solution for multiple architectures.
-Because of the complex nature of the project, we must adhere to the specific design standards that will most quickly enable developers to achieve *their* goals on behalf of *their* end-users.
+Because of the complex nature of toolset interoperability, we must adhere to those specific design standards that will most quickly enable developers to achieve **_their_** goals on behalf of **_their_** end-users.

 ## Focus on The User’s Primary Task